Purpose

 - If the

-To facilitate the import of multiple files, the wildcard feature is introduced for server-side and OSS file imports, but not for client-side file imports.
+To facilitate multi-file direct load, the wildcard feature is introduced for server-side and OSS file imports, but not for client-side file imports.

 Matching rules: